bgr/omdb-cli/README.md

       echo "$title  *  $restitle  *  $year  *  $rating"
     done

-Then execute the saved command to fetch all the ratings: `./get_ratings.sh > ratings.txt` (it'll take a while to retrieve all the data).
-Then you can open the `ratings.txt` file to see the movie ratings, or you can sort the movies by ratings to pick the best one to watch: `< ratings.txt sort -t* -k4 -r`
+then execute the saved command to fetch all the ratings: `./get_ratings.sh > ratings.txt` (it'll take a while to retrieve all the data).
+Then you can open the `ratings.txt` file to see the movie ratings, or you can sort the movies by ratings to pick the best one to watch: `< ratings.txt sort -t* -k4 -r`.

+_(This used to be more useful when the API worked with inexact movie titles)_

 ## Notes ##